 In assessing the performance of our business, we consider a number of key performance indicators used by management and typically used by our competitors, including the non-GAAP measures EBITDA and Adjusted EBITDA.
-Because not all companies use identical calculations, the presentation of EBITDA and Adjusted EBITDA.
+Because not all companies use identical calculations, the presentation of EBITDA and Adjusted EBITDA may not be comparable to other similarly titled measures of other companies.
+See "Reconciliation of EBITDA and Adjusted EBITDA to net income for each applicable period.

-Comparison of Unaudited Results for the Thirteen Weeks Ended November 27, 2021 and the Thirteen Weeks Ended November 28, 2020
+Comparison of Unaudited Results for the Thirteen Weeks Ended May 28, 2022 and the Thirteen Weeks Ended May 29, 2021